ParamasivamJ/Hidevs_Gen_AI_Program_Cohort-1/Week-3/README.md

 The system stores detailed information about publicly traded companies, their stock prices, and related financial metrics.
 Below is a summary of the data structure and the relationships represented in the graph database.

-*Apple, Microsoft, Tesla,Alphabet (Google), Amazon.com, Meta Platforms(Facebook), Netflix, NVIDIA Corporation, JPMorgan ,Visa Inc*
+*Apple, Microsoft, Tesla,Alphabet (Google), Amazon.com, Meta Platforms(Facebook), Netflix, NVIDIA Corporation, JPMorgan .*

 ### Database Information